sainttelant/3DCenterNet_GTX3090/onnx-tensorrt/README.md

     // Ensure that you update your LD_LIBRARY_PATH to pick up the location of the newly built library: export LD_LIBRARY_PATH=$PWD:$LD_LIBRARY_PATH

-Note that this project has a dependency on CUDA.
-By default the build will look in `/usr/local/cuda` for the CUDA toolkit installation.
-If your CUDA path is different, overwrite the default path by providing `-DCUDA_TOOLKIT_ROOT_DIR=<path_to_cuda_install>` in the CMake command.

 For building only the libraries, append `-DBUILD_LIBRARY_ONLY=1` to the CMake build command.

-### Experimental Ops
-All experimental operators will be considered unsupported by the ONNX-TRT's `supportsModel()` function.

-`NonMaxSuppression` is available as an experimental operator in TensorRT 8.
-It has the limitation that the output shape is always padded to length [`max_output_boxes_per_class`, 3], therefore some post processing is required to extract the valid indices.

 ## Executable Usage